jouva/ttg-cards/README.md

-#Cards.
-Build a Card game in minutes.
+# ttg-cards.
+Flexible Tabletop Card library for PHP

 A standard 52-card deck is provided by default, but one can customize to build any deck needed.
-Create Bridge, BlackJack, Pocker and more...
+Create Bridge, BlackJack, Poker and more...

 ## Installation

 Pull in the package through Composer.

-Run `composer require fust/cards`
+Run `composer require jouva/ttg-cards`

 ## Usage